ddev/ddev/docs/users/extend/customizing-images.md

 ## Customizing Docker Images

 It's common to have a requirement for the web or db images which is not bundled in them by default.
-Thre are two easy ways to extend these docker images:
+There are two easy ways to extend these docker images:

 * `webimage_extra_packages` and `dbimage_extra_packages` in .ddev/config.yaml
 * An add-on Dockerfile in your project's `.ddev/web-build` or `.ddev/db-build`